 Travelling Around Aachen

-Aachen is an easy city to walk around, so there will be little need to drive or take public transport.
-However, walking may not be a very interesting proposition as there will be little to see between destinations.
-To help you plan your trip let’s have a look at what there is to see in Aachen.
+Aachen is an accessible city to walk around, so there will be little need to drive or take public transport.
+However, walking may be challenging as there will be little to see between destinations.
+To help you plan your trip, let’s look at what there is to see in Aachen.

 Areas of Old-Town

-The core of any trip to Aachen is very concentrated in the city center.
-For any extended trip to see old buildings, there are a number of areas with varying levels of preservation.
-I try to keep the focus on streets where at least half of the buildings have been preserved, but you will find pretty corners spread out all over the city.
-The best preserved area is the Frankenberg district.
-Built around the old Frankenberg Castle, it has numerous streets filled with high quality Historicist, and occasionally, Art Nouveau buildings.
+The core of any trip to Aachen is concentrated in the city center.
+For any extended trip to see old buildings, several areas have varying levels of preservation.
+I keep the focus on streets where at least half of the buildings have been preserved, but you will find pretty corners spread out all over the city.
+The best-preserved area is the Frankenberg district.
+Built around the old Frankenberg Castle, it has numerous streets filled with high-quality Historicist and, occasionally, Art Nouveau buildings.

-The other main Historicist street is Wilhelmstraße, here you find the extravagant Suermondt-Ludwig Museum dedicated, a fully preserved palace from the Belle Epoch.
-The street itself is fairly mixed, at best 40% of the facades are somewhat intact, but its better than the rest of the City.
+The other main Historicist street is Wilhelmstraße, where you find the extravagant Suermondt-Ludwig Museum, a fully preserved palace from the Belle Epoch.
+The road itself is pretty mixed.
+At best, 40% of the facades are somewhat intact, but it’s better than the rest of the city.

-Perhaps of more interest to those not taken by the late 19th Century, we have the Burtscheid District, and a massive Baroque Monastery complex.
+Perhaps of more interest to those not interested in historicist architecture, we have the Burtscheid District and a massive Baroque Monastery complex.
 The monastery itself was destroyed in the war and not rebuilt.
-There are several interesting facades of nearby buildings, but the most interesting things to see are the churches of St. Michael and St. John the Baptist, which have been restored to a condition approximating their original state.
+There are several exciting facades of nearby buildings.
+Still, the most interesting things to see are the churches of St. Michael and St. John the Baptist, which have been restored to a condition approximating their original state.